-The Samsung Galaxy Android Nougat update delivers some exciting changes but it’s also plagued with a variety of problems including abnormal battery drain, finicky GPS, busted Wi-Fi, and broken Bluetooth connectivity.
+The Samsung Galaxy Android Nougat update delivers some exciting changes but it’s also plagued with a variety of problems including abnormal battery drain, poor first and third-party app performance, finicky GPS, busted Wi-Fi, and broken Bluetooth connectivity.

 Last year, Samsung released an Android 7.0 Nougat beta for select Galaxy S7 and Galaxy S7 Edge owners.
-The beta gave users a chance to try the software and its features and it also gave testers a chance to report bugs ahead of the release release.
+The beta gave users a chance to try the software and its features.
+It also gave testers a chance to report bugs ahead of the official release.

-Samsung’s Galaxy Nougat beta wiped out some issues but Android Nougat problems have slipped through the cracks into the final Android Nougat updates for the Galaxy S7, Galaxy S6, Galaxy Note 5, Galaxy Tab S2, and others.
+The Galaxy S7 Nougat beta wiped out some early problems but Android Nougat problems have slipped through the cracks into the final Android Nougat updates for the Galaxy S8, Galaxy S7, Galaxy S6, Galaxy Note 5, Galaxy Tab S2, and many others.

-With those problems in mind, we want to take a broad look at the Android Nougat issues affecting Samsung’s Galaxy devices.
+Galaxy Nougat problems continue to pile up as we move into the summer months and today we want to take a broad look at the Android Nougat issues affecting Samsung’s Galaxy devices.

-This roundup includes a look at the current climate, some resources for those running into trouble, and a look at what’s next from Google and Samsung.
+This guide to Galaxy Nougat problems provides a look at the current climate, some resources for those of you running into trouble, and a peek at what’s next from Google and Samsung.

 How to Prepare for Android Nougat

-While many Galaxy smartphone and tablet users will emerge from the Nougat installation process without a headache, others will encounter small bugs and/or major issues with Samsung’s new operating system.
+While many Galaxy smartphone and tablet users will emerge from the Nougat installation process without a headache, others will encounter small bugs and/or major issues with the update.

-This is why we recommend doing some prep work before you install an Android Nougat update.
+This is why we recommend doing some prep work before you install an Android Nougat update on your phone or tablet.
 A little preparation can go a long way toward preventing issues.

-To help you, we’ve put together a game plan that will take you some of the steps to take before installing Android Nougat on your Galaxy device.
+To help, we’ve put together a game plan that will take you some of the steps to take before installing Android Nougat on your Galaxy device.

 If you’re new to Android or you simply want to cover all of your bases, take a look at our walkthrough.
 It could help you prevent Android Nougat problems.